JCode1986/ChiropracticWellness/README.md

 ---

 ## Change Log
+* 1.5: *Both databases (user & store) deployed and connected to Web App* - 22 April 2020
+* 1.4: *Register and login operational; Saves to database* - 22 April 2020
-* 1.3 *Model, Service, and CRUD functionality for products added.
+* 1.3: *Model, Service, and CRUD functionality for products added.
 Data seeded to database; tests added for getters/ setter, and CRUD.
-* 1.2 *Added Razor pages with route to account/register* - 21 April 2020
+* 1.2: *Added Razor pages with route to account/register* - 21 April 2020
 * 1.1: *MVC Scaffolding* - 20 April 2020

 ---